cygnuseducation/apidocs/source/index.html.md

 # Introduction

-VEGA's lead API enables clients (institutions), lead vendors, and agencies to create prospective student records in the VEGA database.
-Each program has a configurable filter/exclusion ruleset.
+VEGA's lead API enables clients (institutions), lead vendors, and agencies to create and update prospective student records in the VEGA database.
+Each degree program has a configurable filter/exclusion ruleset.

-To make updates to your specific posting requirements or filter rules please login here: <a href="https://app.vegaforeducation.com/" target="_blank">https://app.vegaforeducation.com/</a> and navigate to the management tab.
+To make updates to your specific posting requirements or filter rules please login here: <a href="https://app.vegaforeducation.com/" target="_blank">https://app.vegaforeducation.com/</a> and navigate to the Manage tab.

 # Authentication